 Established 1989

-The Southwest Michigan Research and Extension Center is located in Berrien County, which is centered in the most horticulturally diverse region of the state.
-Breeding several types of fruit and conducting variety evaluations of numerous fruits and vegetables are just part of the work done at the 350-acre site.
-Additionally, research at the center focuses on evaluating production practices, including the use of high tunnels for fruits and vegetables.
-Woody ornamental, Christmas tree and field crop projects add to the diversity of this facility’s research program.
-The center hosts several indoor educational meetings and field days each year, and viewing plots during daylight hours is encouraged.
+The Southwest Michigan Research and Extension Center (SWMREC) is located in Berrien County, which is centered in the most horticulturally diverse region of the state.
+The Center supports these diverse agricultural communities by conducting variety evaluations of numerous fruits and vegetables at the 350-acre site.
+Additionally, research at the Center focuses on evaluating production practices, including the use of high tunnels for fruits and vegetables, innovative irrigation systems for annual cropping systems, and new training systems for several fruit crops.
+Woody ornamental, Christmas tree, and field crop projects add to the diversity of this Center’s research program.
+Recently, SWMREC has become MSU's epicenter for evaluation of cutting-edge sprayer technologies for fruit cropping systems, including smart sprayers, autonomous sprayers, and application drones.

 News